jrgonzalezg/kotlin-intro-talk/slides/README.md

   - Small intro to HKT and its adaptation to Kotlin?
 - To know more

+Note: Consider talking about anko and other concrete details on Android Dev

 ---

 ## The Kotlin programming language